Download your Project Toolkit:

 Everything you need to know to run a great campaign:

-This guide has been produced by our partner crowdfunding platform, Spacehive - who specialise in crowdfunding civic improvement projects - and will help you to turn your project idea into an engaging campaign.
-You’ll learn how to tell your story, gain local buy-in and plan an effective campaign to raise the funds you need.
+This guide has been produced by our partner crowdfunding platform, Spacehive, who specialise in crowdfunding civic improvement projects.
+It will help you to turn your project idea into an engaging campaign.
+You’ll learn how to tell your story, gain local buy-in and plan an effective campaign to raise the funds you need

 - your idea - why would it make a positive contribution to the whole community?
 Have you thought of alternatives?
 What are the strengths, weaknesses and risks?
 Why would others want to back it?

 - the budget you require - once you set your campaign target, you will need to deliver the project with the money raised.
 Get at least three quotes for large cost items and plan contingency for unexpected costs later down the line.

 - the roles in your team and the skills you require - what does each person bring and what else do you need to source from your community to help you?

 - people to engage with your project campaign - building local relationships now will help you find support to help realise your project later on.
 How can you include people to ensure your project responds to the needs and desires of others?